jakzo/SlzMods/README.md

 # Features

+- Speedrun mode
+  - Enabling this mode will disable practice features but still allow features like save resetting
+  - Runs recorded in this mode are allowed to be submitted to the leaderboard
+  - Pressing B on both controllers while in the menu will enable/disable this mode
+    - Alternatively you can use CTRL + S on the keyboard (game window must be focused)
+  - When this mode is enabled, there will be a green Boneworks logo in the loading screen (Steam game version only)
 - Make boss claw always patrol to the area near the finish in Streets
   - Boss claw cabin appears _green_ when this feature is on, so that you're aware RNG is being manipulated
 - Teleport to a chosen location to practice parts of a level again